mongodb/docs-c/source/docs-libmongoc/mongoc_optional_t.rst

 Used to specify optional boolean flags, which may remain unset.

-This is used within :symbol:`mongoc_server_api_t` to track whether a flag was explicitly set.
+This is used within :ref:`mongoc_server_api_t` to track whether a flag was explicitly set.

 Functions
   ---------